akhirdekar/Projects/README.md

 # Projects
-A repository for all my coding projects.
+A repository for my coding projects.